 All building codes will require inspections throughout the building process to ensure that regulations are being followed.
 During the inspections, you’ll need to make sure you’re prepared and have everything needed so you can pass without having to fix anything for the inspector.
 Setbacks that come from not following the code perfectly can cause huge problems.

 One of the first steps to getting your structure up whether it’s a house, commercial building, or shed is the plans and permits.
 You’ll need to first, properly submit these plans, and then secondly, fix any changes that are found during their approval process.
 This means making sure the drawings, building codes, and regulations have all of the required information for a permit or plan submittal as well as having everything filled out in full.

-You’ll want to make sure all of your documents are properly filled out so that when you submit your plans, they’re approved quickly and efficiently.
-To have plans properly reviewed by local building authorities who will approve or deny your permit request make sure all your information is accurate.
-If there are additional items needed on top of what’s required after the review has started you’ll need to submit everything as quickly as possible.
+You’ll want to make sure all of your documents are properly filled out so that when you submit your plans, to local building authorities they’re approved quickly and efficiently.
 The more prepared you are, the faster the process goes.

 In order to have your building meet all of the Minnesota building codes and regulations, you’ll want to partner with a local builder.
 At APX Construction Group, we focus on commercial construction and ensuring that we always meet our customer’s expectations and the Minnesota building code.

 Reach out to us today to learn more about our process or get started on your next building project.